 Lack of good leaders is a common problem for many IT organizations.
-Moreover, many companies which hire top managers don’t seem to really differ good leaders from the bad ones.
+Moreover, many companies that hire top managers don’t differentiate good leaders from the bad ones.

 We need more responsible and effective leadership nowadays…